liztraining2021/CFTIC-MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Lab02/Lab02-Work-with-Microsoft-Graph-lab-instructions/03-Exercise-2-Retrieve-and-control-information-returned-from-Microsoft-Graph.md

 ## Task 2: Create .NET Core console application

-1. Open your command prompt, navigate to a directory where you have rights to create your project, and run the following command to create a new .NET Core console application: `dotnet new console -o graphconsoleapp`
+1. Open your command prompt, navigate to a directory where you have rights to create your project, and run the following command to create a new .NET Core console application: `dotnet new console -o graphconsoleapp --framework netcoreapp3.1`

 1. After creating the application, run the following commands to ensure your new project runs correctly.